semiologic/sem-semiologic-affiliate/readme.txt

 = Help Me! =

 The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
-Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

-If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).
+Alternatively, email sales at semiologic dot com.

 == Installation ==